Complexity Beyond Incentives: The Critical Role of Reporting Language: Experiment Design and Behavioral Hypotheses

 In each round, participants acted as applicants in a simulated college admissions market.
 Each market consisted of 27 students and 27 programs, with one seat per program.
 Programs were defined by three attributes: university prestige, field of study, and tuition.
 Attribute values were fixed as follows: prestige points were 500 (University A), 200 (University B), and 600 (University C); tuition points were 0 (no tuition), 250 (half tuition), and 500 (full tuition); field-of-study points were $\{300,500,700\}$, with Economics, Finance, and Law randomly assigned to these values each market.

 Each participant received a \emph{preference-score formula} (utility function) mapping attribute values into scores for every program.
 Higher scores implied higher positions in the participant’s induced ordinal ranking.
 An on-screen calculator allowed participants to compute scores for any program.
-Our design replaces per-seat monetary payoffs with these formulas: scores induce the participant’s true ordinal ranking, and payoffs depend only on the rank of the assigned program, not on cardinal scores.\footnote{We avoid usual assignment of payoffs to each program, as the reporting even long rankings become trivial and does not allow us to change complexity of preferences.
+Our design replaces per-seat monetary payoffs with these formulas: scores induce the participant’s true ordinal ranking, and payoffs depend only on the rank of the assigned program, not on cardinal scores.\footnote{We avoid the usual assignment of monetary payoffs to individual programs: with per-program payoffs, reporting even a long ranking becomes trivial and leaves no room to vary the complexity of preferences.
 These reasons are similar to discussion of \citet{Budish2022} on the unsuitability of inducing preferences in a format immediately reportable to the mechanism.
 However, we deliberately adopt the approach that is criticized by \citet{Budish2022}: one “language” assigns incentives (utility formulas), and participants must translate it into the reporting language of the mechanism.
 While we agree with the general criticism, this serves our purpose: it allows us to separate the complexity of \emph{inducing} preferences from the complexity of \emph{reporting} them, while holding preferences fixed.} This ensures comparable incentives across treatments and rounds and allows us to vary preference complexity while abstracting from strategic motives.

-In the SD-DIRECT, SD-WEIGHT, and SD-LEX treatments, priorities were determined by exam marks (uniformly drawn without replacement from $\{0,\ldots,100\}$ to avoid ties).
+In the SD-DIRECT, SD-WEIGHT, and SD-LEX treatments, priorities were determined by exam marks (uniformly drawn without replacement from $\{1,\ldots,100\}$ to avoid ties).
 Participants knew their own mark but not others’.
 In SD-CHOICE, priorities were revealed sequentially as participants were called to act in order.
-In ACCURACY, no priority order was used as there is no assignment.
+In ACCURACY, no priority order was used, as there was no assignment.
 Each session consisted of 12 rounds, with new preference formulas and marks each round.